15 House Flipping Mistakes to Avoid

 9 – MISCALCULATING REPAIRS

-To avoid incurring a loss, overestimate your expenses.
-This will help ensure that you will have a profit at the end of the transaction, or else it will result in a loss.
-Many methods allow you to avoid this problem.
-Check out these methods that will enable you to avoid making a loss:
+To avoid incurring a loss, it’s smart to overestimate your expenses rather than underestimate them.
+This will help ensure that you will have a profit at the end of the transaction, and reduce the chances of the flip being a loss.

 10 – RUSHING